Winston scores 26 as Michigan State survives Bradley scare

 Cassius Winston scored 26 points to lead No. 2 Michigan State to a 76-65 victory over No. 15 Bradley in Thursday’s first round of the East Region of the NCAA Tournament in Des Moines, Iowa.

 Winston made all eight of his free throws and the Spartans (29-6) finished 25-of-26 at the stripe.
 Xavier Tillman had 16 points and 11 rebounds and Matt McQuaid added 10 points.
+Michigan State will next face No. 10 Minnesota on Saturday.
+The Golden Gophers topped No. 7 Louisville 86-76 in Thursday’s first game.

 Elijah Childs scored 19 to lead Bradley (20-15), the tournament champions from the Missouri Valley Conference who were back in the NCAA tourney for the first time in 13 years.
 Darrell Brown added 17 points, Dwayne Lautier-Ogunleye scored 14 and the Braves made nine 3-pointers to keep the game close.